-What is Time-of-Use (TOU) Customer Choice?
+What is RPP Customer Choice?

 What Customer Choice does is give you the ability to choose a plan that best fits your lifestyle and household energy needs, which may result in some cost savings depending on your electricity consumption behaviours.
-The total bill impact of switching will vary depending on how much electricity you consume in a month and when it is consumed during the day.
+The total bill impact of switching will vary depending on how much electricity you consume in a month and possibly when it is consumed during the day.

 - Within 10 business days of receiving your election form, Welland Hydro will process your form and respond to you.